dariochiaiese/TeXcel/README.md

    -L specifies the label to use in LaTeX

    -D specifies the divisors of the table to use (e.g. {l|c|r})

+   -R tells the program to add an horizontal line for each row

    -o specifies to save the output in a file.
 If no path is provided a window will be prompted